 The combination of integrative technology and a commitment to bettering ourselves is the only way to beat the toggle tax.

 How Nifty can help you solve the toggle tax issue

 Nifty is an all-in-one app to unite teams, goals, and actions in one place.
 The tool helps you stop switching between Roadmaps, Tasks, Docs, Chats, & other tools.
 For example, you want to create a project roadmap for a new feature launch and automate reporting on tasks being completed.

 You can simply create a project under the name of the feature launch.
 Next, you can create a milestone to outline the most important to meet deadlines:

 Then, you can add relevant tasks for each of these milestones and assign the respective assignees to it, and you can chat with them at the same time:

-By combining all these things in one place, Nifty can help you save that 9% of the time that you spend switching between apps.
+By combining all core feature of project and task management in one place, Nifty can help you save that 9% of the time that you spend switching between apps.